Dublin South-West: Constituency profile

 The constituency leans towards left-wing parties such as the Labour Party and Sinn Féin.
 Both Labour Party TDs elected in 2011 had been members of other left-wing parties: Pat Rabbitte of the Workers' Party and Democratic Left, and Eamonn Maloney was a member of the Jim Kemmy's Democratic Socialist Party.
 With the departure of Brian Hayes in 2014, upon the election of Paul Murphy of the Anti-Austerity Alliance in the 2014 by-election, the constituency was entirely represented by four left-of-centre TDs until the 2016 election.

 The constituency is noted for its volatility: in three consecutive general elections, the poll topper from the previous election lost his seat, Brian Hayes in 2002, Seán Crowe in 2007 and Conor Lenihan in 2011.

 History and boundaries

 The first constituency of this name was created by the Electoral (Amendment) Act 1947.
-It was based in Dublin city and was in use at elections from 1948 to 1977.
+It was based in Dublin city and existed from 1948 to 1977.